MED0000962857 - This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here.

 Abdominoplasty

 A standard abdominoplasty scar runs from hip to hip.
 There is also a scar around the umbilicus where the belly button is moved and attached to its new position.
 Abdominoplasty scars are very long, and can be straight, irregular and everything in between.
 How other people’s abdominoplasty scars look does not indicate how yours will look, as discussed further on, there are many individual factors that determine how you scar.
-The best way to optimise abdominoplasty scarring is to follow post op instructions; no stretching or pulling on the scar and daily massage.
+If you have stretched, thinned skin or stretch marks on your abdomen prior to surgery, it is likely that you will have more prominent scarring after surgery compared to someone who had thicker, stronger skin in the area preoperatively.
+If your abdominal skin is thinner it will be weaker and more prone to wound breakdown, separation and slow healing.
+Stretch marks either side of the scar may also appear wider and more pigmented.
+This is something to weigh up, if you are considering the benefits and drawbacks or abdominoplasty surgery.

-The image on the left shows abdominoplasty scarring at its most prominent, early stage, around the 3 month post op mark.
+The image on the left shows abdominoplasty scarring at its prominent, early stage, around the 3 month post op mark.
 The image on the right shows the same patient 2 years after surgery.
 This is why surgeons ask patients to please be patient and wait for the scar to fully mature before judging a scar’s ‘final’ result.

 tummy tuck scarring